Continuing Education - Engineers

 - Records of CE activities maintained by the licensee through the NCEES CPC Registry, the Professional Development Registry for Engineers and Surveyors (PDRES) or similar repositories.

 The Board establishes a number of licensees to be selected at random for an audit of their continuing education.
 The selection of licensees typically occurs in October, when the renewal system is activated.
-Licensees are notified of their selection for an audit once their renewal fee is received.
+Licensees are notified of their selection for an audit in the new year following their renewal.

 If you are selected for an audit, you will need to submit: